David-Else/simple-youtube-chapter-extractor/README.md

 ## Extract chapters from text file

 ```
-deno run --allow-read --allow-write youtube-chapter-extractor.ts [name of text file to process]
+youtube-chapter-extractor [name of text file to process]
 ```

-or:
+or if you did not install it and running from source file:

 ```
 ./youtube-chapter-extractor.ts [name of text file to process]